Robert Crumb: Reception

 Crumb has frequently been the target of criticism due to his recurring themes of graphic sexual and violent abuse of women.
-Crumb himself has frequently admitted his insecurity and hostility in relation to women:
+Crumb himself has frequently admitted his hostility in relation to women:

 I have these hostilities toward women.
 I admit it. ...
 It's out there in the open. ...
 It's very strong.
 It ruthlessly forces itself out of me onto the paper. ...
 I hope that somehow revealing that truth about myself is helpful, ... but I have to do it.

 In addition to being the target of speculation by critical theorists and academic researchers, Crumb has also been held to scrutiny, by feminist writer Deirdre English.
 English has been quoted as saying that Crumb engages in "self-indulgent fantasies" through his work, continually blurring the line between entertainment and pornography.

 He has been the target of criticism by colleagues as well, such as Trina Robbins, who called Crumb a "sexist pig" due to his sexual hostility towards women.

 Crumb's work is also filled with unsavory images of African Americans (such as his recurring character Angelfood McSpade), who are often portrayed as indigent, tribal, and caricatured.
 Crumb often used African American characters as "tokens," appearing as re-used tropes such as clowns, tribesmen, athletes, etc. Researcher Edward Shannon interpreted the themes of Crumb's story containing marginalized Africans in "When the Niggers Take Over America" (published in 1993 in Weirdo) like this: "Crumb ... explores both the American Dream and its nightmare reflection; in this ... strip all-American white middle class children are depicted as cannibals eager to devour the devalued and dehumanized other."
 Crumb has responded to criticism by claiming that he did not invent racist caricature, but that they were part of the American culture in which he was raised.
 He sees his art as a criticism of the racist stereotype itself and assumed that the audience who read his work in the late 1960s were not racists and would understand his intentions.